ge-ko/competitive-programming/README.md

 // ofstream out("output.txt");
 ```

-You can mix file in terminal IO.
+You can mix file and terminal IO.
 You can also use the special output for errors
 `cerr`.

 IO has a long history.
 It started with [punched